Back to Blog

 Where Conversion Works Best

-Certain applications consistently benefit from metal-to-plastic conversion:
+Certain applications consistently benefit from metal-to-plastic conversion.

 Where Conversion Fails

+Precision Fits with Temperature Variation.
 Plastics expand 5-10x more than metals per degree of temperature change.
-In precision assemblies spanning significant temperature ranges, thermal expansion can cause fit and function problems.
+In precision assemblies that span significant temperature ranges, this thermal expansion causes fit and function problems that may be difficult or impossible to design around.

 The Evaluation Framework